metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Each participant concludes its involvement in the distributed key generation upon receiving a final status message from the coordinator indicating whether the process was successful or unsuccessful.

-If no such message is received within a predetermined timeout, the participant MUST treat the key generation as unsuccessful.
+If the coordinator's final status message (successful or unsuccessful) is not received by a predefined deadline, the participant SHOULD actively query the coordinator's state to get the final outcome.
+Relying on this direct check, the participant MUST either securely persist the generated key material or consider the generation unsuccessful and proceed with cleanup, as described below.

 #### On successful generation